A Culinary school student photographs her class's spread of Latin food at Institute of Culinary Education

 Culinary Management

-ICE’s Restaurant & Culinary Management program offers pragmatic training in restaurant management, operations and entrepreneurship.
+ICE’s Restaurant & Culinary Management program offers practical training in hospitality management, restaurant operations and entrepreneurship.
 Our experienced instructors will teach you how to develop profitable concepts, write a business plan and market your venture to a target audience.
 You'll get a sense of how to troubleshoot restaurant and bar management issues concerning operations and staffing, analyze changing trends and make fiscal modifications to keep a business profitable.
 You'll train to make strategic business decisions with case studies, role-playing and group projects; have a chance to gain valuable professional insights from prominent guest lecturers; and study menu design, social media marketing, kitchen and interior design, and wine tasting and appreciation.

 A student studies online